 Interdisciplinary Engineering (PhD)

 Today’s professional must constantly change, adapt, focus, and navigate among disciplines to keep up with rapid market shifts and technological advances.
 Because of these market trends, industries are particularly interested in interdisciplinary graduate education that emphasize both breadth of knowledge and depth in a particular field.
 The premise of interdisciplinary programs is that students must be educated in multiple related subject areas to remain competitive and have successful careers in academia or industry.
-The Ph.D.
-Program in Interdisciplinary Engineering provides a rigorous academic curriculum including course work in two or more disciplines and unique opportunities for interdisciplinary research.
+The PhD Program in Interdisciplinary Engineering provides a rigorous academic curriculum including coursework in two or more disciplines and unique opportunities for interdisciplinary research.

-Students enrolled in the Interdisciplinary Engineering PhD program will gain the skills necessary to succeed as independent and productive investigators in multidisciplinary analysis and design, with applications over a wide spectrum of science, engineering, health, and medical fields.
-The interdisciplinary program will:
+The Interdisciplinary Engineering PhD program draws upon strengths of the five departments in the School of Engineering: Biomedical Engineering; Civil, Construction, and Environmental Engineering; Electrical and Computer Engineering; Materials Science and Engineering; and Mechanical Engineering.
+Students enrolled in the Interdisciplinary Engineering PhD program will gain the skills to succeed as independent and productive investigators in multidisciplinary analysis and design, with applications over a wide spectrum of science, engineering, health, and medical fields.